tytydraco/yessleep/out/The_hotel_that_Im_staying_in_has_quite_the_lively_lobby.md

 I got up to head back to my room when I noticed the folks at the bar all looking at me, and all lighting up as I walked past. *Fuck it, the bar lobby is always a good time.* I needed to shake off the bad energy.

-As I made my way to an open bar seat, the bartender gave me the line he gave me last time:
+As I made my way to an open bar seat, the bartender gave me the same line he said to me last time:

 “Ahh you’re looking a little glum, Peter.”